-- Format: two half-day live online training sessions on consecutive days (Wednesday-Thursday).
+- Format: four half-day live online training sessions.

 - Schedule: see “upcoming start dates” for the next start date.